shauntsr/tp/docs/UserGuide.md

 ### Changing Repository: `change-repo`

 Switches to another existing repository.
 The repository must have been previously created using the `init` command.
 If already in the existing repository, no switching occurs.
+Repo names are case insensitive.

 **Format:**
 ```